simayuhe/Robotics/README.md

-﻿# Roboticsgym robotics : this is a robotic arm which cotains eight envs , FetchReach、FetchSlide、FetchPush、FetchPickAndPlace、HandReach、HandManipulateBlock、HandMainpulateEgg、and HandMainpulatePen.
+﻿﻿# Roboticsgym robotics : this is a robotic arm which cotains eight envs , FetchReach、FetchSlide、FetchPush、FetchPickAndPlace、HandReach、HandManipulateBlock、HandMainpulateEgg、and HandMainpulatePen. expired activation key